Safety Razor Startup Guide

 Slant Razor: This is a very ingeniously designed razor style.
 In this design, both the base plate and top cap are skewed so that, when the blade is secured, its edge tilts at a slight angle.
 While shaving, this means that though your hand may be moving the razor handle with/across/against the grain the blade itself incorporates some lateral motion.
-Similar to a chef cutting a dense food or ingredient, using some lateral motion eliminates the resistance against the blade edge and provides a more even cut.
+Similar to a chef cutting vegetables, using some lateral motion eliminates the resistance against the blade edge and provides a more even cut.
 This would be most beneficial for those with the tough beard/sensitive skin combination.

 Adjustable Razor: As the name implies, you have the option to change the quality of shave you will get from this design.
 Adjustable razors feature a nestled platform within the base plate.
 Typically, the handle displays a numbered, rotating bottom dial which, with each greater number, raises the nestled platform further up and away from the safety bar.
 This increases what’s known as the blade gap, which is a term used to describe the longitudinal distance between the blade edge and the safety bar.
 As a general consensus, the wider the blade gap, the more obtuse the ideal shaving angle and the greater efficiency of the shave.